Fit as a Mama Bear

 Notes

 • The protein powder you choose will affect both the flavor and the texture of the balls.
-Check out my three favorite protein powders and know that the fermented ones absorb liquid more.
-Likewise, if using a brown rice protein, I would add an extra ½ tablespoon of coconut oil to the mixture to make them less dry.
+Know that the fermented ones absorb liquid more.
+Likewise, if using a brown rice protein, I would add ½ tablespoon of coconut oil to the mixture to make them less dry.

-• Note: depending on your protein powder you may need 1-2 extra tablespoons of almond milk to make the mixture stick as some powders are more absorbent than others.
+• Depending on your protein powder you may need 1-2 extra tablespoons of almond milk to make the mixture stick as some powders are more absorbent than others.
+Add more milk or peanut butter if the balls seem too crumbly; you want them to hold shape when pressed firmly.

-• Tip: if you have specific dietary restrictions (gluten-free, dairy-free, vegan) – double-check all your ingredients for appropriate brands!
+• If you have specific dietary restrictions (gluten-free, dairy-free, vegan) – double-check all your ingredients for appropriate brands!

 • Keep in mind the protein values may be off by 1-2 grams as it depends on which protein powder you're using.
 Each vegan protein powder has a different markup of ingredients which can alter the intake slightly.